SaintChoppa/How-to-host-a-Minecraft-server-in-Docker-to-play-with-your-friends/README.md

 ## Creating Dockerfile
 - A Dockerfile is a file used in Docker to create and configure containers.
 There are many ways to create a Dockerfile; if you want to learn more about how to create a Dockerfile, you can check the [Dockerfile reference](https://docs.docker.com/reference/dockerfile/).
+- Make sure your file is named something like `compose.yaml` so it wont work properly
 - Throughout my experience setting up the server, my Docker file ended up looking like this.
 ```
 services: